Novosibirsk: Climate

 The climate in Novosibirsk is typical of Siberia, with dry winters and far-below-freezing winter temperatures.
-Among the reasons for these temperatures are the absence of a nearby ocean and the lack of tall mountains at the north of Novosibirsk that could have held back freezing Arctic winds.
+Among the reasons for these temperatures are the absence of a nearby ocean and the lack of tall mountains at the north of Novosibirsk that could hold back freezing Arctic winds.
 In fact, Novosibirsk is the second-farthest substantially populated city from the ocean, the first being Ürümqi in China.

 The climate is humid continental (Köppen Dfb), with warm summers and bitterly cold winters.
 Snow is frequent, falling on almost half of all winter days, but individual snowfalls are usually light.
 On average temperatures range in summer from +15 C to +26 C and in winter from -20 C to -12 C. However, winter temperatures can go as low as -30 C to -35 C, and summer temperatures can go as high as +30 C to +35 C. The difference between the highest- and lowest-recorded temperatures is 82 C-change.

 Travellers coming from countries with mild climates may find Novosibirsk's winter extremely cold, but it is a lot less severe than further east in Siberia and the Russian Far East, especially considering its latitude of 55°N. For example, Novosibirsk is less cold during winter nights than Spassk-Dalny at eleven degrees lower latitude.
 It also is less cold in winter than the largest far eastern city of Khabarovsk and during nights even the Pacific coastal town of Sovetskaya Gavan, both at less than 49°N, and slightly milder than the Chinese city of Harbin, the capital of Manchuria and Heilongjiang province in China, at only 45°N. Sometimes bitter cold may hold for some days, but temperatures of -40 C and lower do not occur every year.
 Its overall temperatures are very similar to that of Winnipeg, Canada, at about 50 degrees north.